BrandonXLF/compactor/Readme.md

 * Right click to view the context menu

   ![Image of the context menu with Open, Empty Recycle Bin, Properties, Hide when empty, and Exit](images/context-menu.png "The context menu")

+## Building

+Building AlwaysNote requires Visual Studio and NSIS.
+When the project a built, a NSIS installer is automatically created.